 - ISU College of Engineering Explore Engineering Summer Workshops - Provides answers to "what is engineering, what do engineers do, is engineering for me?"; Participate in solving real engineering design problems, and experince college life

-- ISU Young Women in Business Conference October 21, 2013.
+- ISU Young Women in Business Conference an annual conference held in the fall.
 Open to young women and their parents to find out what it's like to be a business major.

 UNIVERSITY OF IOWA